kamioftea/advent-of-code-2017/src/main/tut/Day23.md

 ## Part 2

-For part two I initially tried running the code with the debug flag set `countMults(program, Map('a' -> 1))`, but this was obviously not going to complete anytime soon.
-I put in a few debug `println`s to try and get a handle on what was going on and ended up annotating and optimising the program in place
+For part two I initially tried running the code with the debug flag `a` set:
+`countMults(program, Map('a' -> 1))`, but this was obviously not going to
+complete anytime soon.
+I put in a few debug `println`s to try and get a handle on what was going on and ended up annotating and optimising the program in place.

-The first section is just initialisation, and is how the debug flag actually influences the execution.
+The first section is just initialisation, and is how the value of `a` actually influences the execution.
 ```
   set b 79       | Intiialise b and c, this is where diferent